notzune/docs/src/mech/cults/objects.md

 The `Deity` class also extends `CultsObject`.
 The purpose of this class is to represnet a "deity/god" entity which is created upon interaction with an `Altar` for the first time.

 ### Cult
 Finally we reach the `Cult` object.
-A Cult takes a list of `Believers` as its members, a single `Believer` as its `HeadPriest` and a single `Diety` as it's main deity (agnostic of whether it's part of a `Pantheon` or not).
+A cult takes a list of `Believers` as its members, a single `Believer` as its `Head Priest` and a single `Diety` as it's main deity (agnostic of whether it's part of a `Pantheon` or not).
+Believers can be promoted to `Priest` which functions as a sort of "officer" or moderator of the cult.
 It also records the coords of its `Altar` and saves that as its "holy land".

+### Holy Land
+The `Holy Land` is the chunk containing the `Altar`.
+This creates a geographical "home" for the cult.
+This is to help track a series of cult-specific events such as but not limited to a `Sacrafice`.